Kojima Productions: Background

-Independent reformation
+Independent studio

-On December 16, 2015, in a joint announcement with Sony Computer Entertainment, Kojima announced that he would start an independent studio, alongside Yoji Shinkawa and Kenichiro Imaizumi.
+On December 16, 2015, in a joint announcement with Sony Computer Entertainment, Kojima announced that he would start an independent studio—also named Kojima Productions—alongside Yoji Shinkawa and Kenichiro Imaizumi.
 The studio announced that it would develop a new franchise for PlayStation 4.
 Kojima stated that he "will be taking on a new challenge by establishing my own independent studio, and I am thrilled to be able to embark on this journey with PlayStation, who I have continued to work with all these past years".
-At E3 2016, Kojima unveiled a trailer to Death Stranding during Sony's pre-E3 conference.
-It was released by Sony Interactive Entertainment in 2019, and a PC version was released by 505 Games on Windows in July 2020.
-In November 2019, the studio announced their plans to make films.
+In contrast to most Japanese development studios, which he likened to "armies" due to strict hierarchy and the lack of respect given to employees, Kojima sought to establish "an intimate kind of studio" that "feel[s] like it's family".
+Kojima visited Media Molecule and cited it as an inspiration.
+He was impressed by its work culture, particularly its number of female employees and relaxed atmosphere.
+He set a limit of one hundred employees for the studio, similar to Media Molecule.
+In 2016, the studio opened a small division in Amsterdam, near Guerrilla Games, who developed the Decima game engine that Kojima is using.